sophielach/gradio_delete_images/README.md

 # Delete Images

-A simple Gradio-based interface for viewing and deleting images from a specified directory in jupyter notebooks.
+A simple Gradio-based interface for viewing and deleting images from a specified directory.
+Designed for jupyter notebooks.

 ## Installation